QCPolmer/AdventureGameStudio_sHash/README.md

 Both of these can be nested ( put a sHash in a sHash )

+To use, just download and import sHash.scm and sHash.scm to Adventure Game Studio.

+( tested on AGS 3.3.0 )

 # List of commands in sHash:
 sHashRemove(this String*,  String key);